Updated on January 13, 2019

 We printed this steering wheel button with laser-based SLA 3D printer.
 Layer height was set to 25 um.
 Slicer produced 1250 layers and 3D printing took around 2.5 hours.

-Although, we used laser-based 3D printer, this button can be easily printed with any kind of LED or DLP 3D printer such as Anycubic Photon, Wanhao D7, Phrozen Shuffle, Prusa SL1, etc. You just have to select the correct layer exposure times.
+Although, we used laser 3D printer, one can easily print this button with any kind of LED or DLP 3D printer such as Anycubic Photon, Wanhao D7, Phrozen Shuffle, Prusa SL1, etc. You just have to select the correct layer exposure times.
 It is also worth mentioning that resin VAT of our 3D printer is based on PDMS silicon instead of FEP film.
-It is known that PDMS tends to stick less to cured layers than FEP film, however, it does not change the way we prepare our model for 3D printing.
+PDMS tends to stick less to cured layers than FEP film.
+However, it does not change the way we prepare our model for 3D printing.

 There are no special post-processing procedures for this 3D printed button.
 After printing, we removed it from the build plate.
 We cleaned the button with IPA: left it submerged for 10 minutes and then swirled around a bit.
 Because this button is quite small and fragile, we delicately removed supports with a pair of pliers.
 We did this before post-curing as we do not expect it to experience serious warpage while in UV oven.
 Sometimes it is good to leave supports while post-curing in UV oven to prevent severe warpage as supports would help to preserve structural integrity of the object.
 We post-cured 3D printed button under UV light (50W of 395nm LEDs) for ~2 hours.